-In major BRTB publications the above text is included to notify the LEP population(s) of the availability of alternative formats of the document.
+In major BRTB publications the above text is included to notify LEP population(s) of the availability of alternative formats of the document.

-The BRTB developed its policy to guide BMC staff and outline how the BRTB will provide certain services to accommodate people with special needs, including LEP.
-Staff having contact with the public will be trained regarding their obligations to provide meaningful access to information and services for LEP persons.
+The BRTB developed this policy to guide BMC staff and outline how the BRTB will provide certain services to accommodate people with special needs, including LEP individuals.
+Staff having contact with the public are trained regarding their obligations to provide meaningful access to information and services for LEP persons.